mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 modules:

-- ``curve.py``: contains classes that represent mathematical functional relationships between the time varying muscle-tendon length, velocity, and force
+- ``curve.py``: contains classes that represent mathematical functional relationships between the time-varying muscle-tendon length, velocity, and force
 - ``activation.py``: contains classes that manage the excitation to activation dynamics